ava-labs/avalanche-docs/docs/nodes/validate/add-a-validator.md

 `rewardAddresses`

 When a validator stops validating the Primary Network, they will receive a reward if they are sufficiently responsive and correct while they validated the Primary Network.
-These tokens are sent to rewardAddresses.
-The original stake will be sent back to an address controlled by username.
+These tokens are sent to `rewardAddresses`.
+The original stake will be sent back to the addresses defined in `toAddresses`.

 A validator’s stake is never slashed, regardless of their behavior; they will always receive their stake back when they’re done validating.